-- Addressing the way federal employees interact with technology
+But DOGE is also working to change the way federal employees interact with technology.

-We’ve seen it before – a new operating system is introduced and a federal employee who has worked with the old system for 20-plus years is asked to learn the new system overnight.
-They struggle to learn the new system because of a mental health condition like OCD or anxiety.
+We’ve seen it before – a new piece of technology is introduced and a federal employee who has worked with the old system for 20-plus years is asked to learn the new system overnight.
+They struggle to learn it because of a mental health condition like OCD or anxiety.
 Their productivity goes down and ultimately, they fall behind.

 Or maybe they have chronic migraines that get worse when they look at screens and a new process forces them to look at their computer all day long.
 Their doctor restricts them to looking at a screen for only two hours per day and they’re forced to miss work or continue working in pain and risk their condition becoming worse.